 Target Holder: If the ion current is measured on the target holder then secondary electron suppression in front of the sample is essential.
-For insulating samples that charge-up, this will still be incorrect and alternative mechanisms are recommended.
+For insulating samples that charge-up, this will still be incorrect and alternative mechanisms are recommended (for example, coating the sample surface by a thin conductive layer, e.g. carbon coating).